aws/jsii/docs/handbooks/language-implementation.md

 with *jsii*, the [specification] document is a great place to start.
 In particular, the [New Language Intake] document provides a high-level view of the recommended process for implementing new language support.

+The work of implementing support for a new language involves many different
+components:
+- The [`jsii`] compiler emits warnings when a language's reserved words are used to name types, methods or properties; as this will later require slugification or escaping in the generated code - usually resulting in a degraded developer experience.
+- The [`jsii-pacmak`] tool includes code generators for all supported languages, and a new implementation must be provided for the new language.
+- Code generation usually requires specific configuration to be provided in order to be able to generate valid packages (for example, the **Java** code generator requires a base java package to generate into, as well as a Maven group and artifact ID for the package).
+The [`jsii-config`] tool needs to be updated with support generating a configuration block with the required entries for the new code generator.
+- [`jsii-rosetta`] tool translates **TypeScript** example code found in the original documentation into the new target language.
+A new translation implementation needs to be added for the new language.
+- Building and publishing infrastructure elements are provided by [`aws-delivlib`] to make it easier for *jsii* users to publish their libraries to all supported package registries.

 ### Language Proposition RFC